paulnblacklock/falcon-mcp/docs/resource_development.md

     self,
     filter: Optional[str] = Field(
         default=None,
         description="FQL query expression that should be used to limit the results.
-IMPORTANT: use the 'falcon://query_actor_entities_fql_documentation' resource when building this parameter."
+IMPORTANT: use the 'falcon://query_actor_entities_fql_documentation' resource when building this parameter.", ),
-    ),
     # Other parameters...
 ) -> List[Dict[str, Any]]: